 More interestingly, the studies done with isolated cells inside test-tubes have been shown that L-DOPA acts as a coactivator protein to the androgen receptors (AR) and enhances their activity in uptaking testosterone and DHT (study, study).
 So not only can mucuna potentially increase the levels of androgens, but it may also upregulate the receptor sites to better utilize them too.
 As you can see, there seems to be a lot of Mucuna Pruriens testosterone benefits.

 Hormonal benefits aside, mucuna pruriens can also improve your cognitive functions.

 Since L-DOPA can cross the blood-brain barrier and converts into the neurotransmitter dopamine, it’s only natural to assume that it could yield nootropic (brain boosting) effects.
 And yes, a double-blind placebo-controlled study of 40 participants showed that L-DOPA administration significantly improves the learning ability, speed, and memorization of “pseudowords” during artificial vocabulary test.

 We at Anabolic Men recommend a mucuna pruriens dosage of 250-500mg’s with high-quality mucuna pruriens extract (affiliate link) for high yields of levodopa, which seems to be the master ingredient behind most of the seeds benefits.
 To furthermore enhance L-DOPA conversion to active dopamine, you can stack mucuna with vitamin B6.

 Conclusion on Mucuna Pruriens Testosterone Benefits

-There’s a reason why the pharmaceutical industry uses levodopa extracted from mucuna pruriens in so many of its prescription drugs.
-There is a plethora of positive mucuna pruriens side effects.
+There’s a reason why the pharmaceutical industry uses levodopa extracted from Mucuna Pruriens in so many of its prescription drugs.
+There are a plethora of positive mucuna pruriens side effects.
 The stuff simply works.

 NOTE: For best results, get cold water extracted mucuna that is high in the actual L-dopa (see link above).